NathanNNguyen/movies/README.md

-# Search your favorite movie
+# Learn about any movie

 <a href='https://nn-movies.now.sh/' target="_blank" rel="noopener noreferrer">Live</a>